 This is an alternative to ‘Good Names’ game.
 Let the kids sit in a circle and hold hands.
 Every child should say some compliments to the neighbor sitting by their side.
 The kid who receives compliment should thank the neighbor and say something pleasant to the next kid.
 Adults should participate, too: offer kids some nice adjectives when they hesitate.

 Encourage spontaneous acts of kindness!
 There’s no better way to do that than creating a so-called Kindness Jar.
 Write down some good deeds on pieces of paper (“Hug your neighbor”, “Say a compliment to your friend”, “Play together with a new classmate”, etc) and put the notes in a jar.
-Kids should draw a note and do what it says.
-Another way to teach kindness is playing Kindness Bingo.
+Kids should draw note and do what it says.
+Another way to teach kindness is by playing Kindness Bingo.

 So, what is a good deed?